sujithramanathan/kafka-mongodb-connector/README.md

 This connector is used to connect Mongo DB to kafka (Source) and Kafka to Mongo DB (Sink).

 # What's new here ?
-Schema registry is not required to sink data's into Mongo DB.
+Schema registry is not required to sink data's into Mongo DB, We can create separate topic for deleted records from MongoDB to kafka by configuring it in connect-mongo-source.properties.

 # Build
 You can build the connector with Maven using the standard lifecycle phases:
 ```
 mvn clean
-mvn package
+mvn install
 ```